Marketing design

 Solution: Build a lean request process and work in iterations.

 Clear briefs, async feedback (Slack, Loom), and dedicated design time blocks speed things up without sacrificing quality.
+Assembling the right team of designers and marketers is also essential for faster design turnaround times.
 We at TodayMade use this approach by default.

 Challenge 4: Scaling design as your marketing grows